Seattle Lawyers Representing Assault Victims

 How long do I have to file an assault lawsuit against my attacker?

 The Washington statute of limitations for personal injury claims based upon negligence is three years from the date the injuries occurred.
 If you’re suing based on assault, assault and battery, or false imprisonment, then you have two years from the date of the incident.
 But it’s better not to wait so long to file.
 Have an experienced lawyer review your case and calculate the filing deadline as soon as possible.

 How do I recover compensation if I win my assault case?

 If there is insurance available, then collecting on a settlement or judgment is relatively easy.
 If there is no insurance available, then collections can be challenging after winning a personal injury award.
 There are options for enforcement of a settlement or judgment if the defendant doesn’t pay in a lump sum or an agreed-upon payment plan.
-A lawyer can assist you with the process of placing liens on or seizing valuable assets, garnishing bank accounts, and garnishing wages.
+A lawyer can assist you with the process of placing liens on or seizing valuable assets and garnishing bank accounts and wages.